lammps/lammps/doc/src/Build_extras.rst

 .. _mliap:

-MLIAP package
+ML-IAP package
 ---------------------------

-Building the MLIAP package requires including the :ref:`SNAP <PKG-SNAP>` package.
-There will be an error message if this requirement is not satisfied.
+Building the ML-IAP package requires including the :ref:`SNAP
+<PKG-SNAP>` package.
+There will be an error message if this requirement
-Using the *mliappy* model also requires enabling Python support, which in turn requires the :ref:`PYTHON <PKG-PYTHON>` package **and** requires you have the `cython <https://cython.org>`_ software installed and with it a working ``cythonize`` command.
+is not satisfied.
+Using the *mliappy* model also requires enabling Python support, which in turn requires to include the :ref:`PYTHON
+<PKG-PYTHON>` package **and** requires to have the `cython
+<https://cython.org>`_ software installed and with it a working
+``cythonize`` command.
 This feature requires compiling LAMMPS with Python version 3.6 or later.

 .. tabs::